BlockstreamResearch/bip-frost-dkg/README.md

 it will still be possible to spend the funds, and even recovered participants can participate in signing sessions.)

+To facilitate this confirmation process,
+ChillDKG provides optional functionality for creating and verifying acknowledgment signatures on the recovery data.

 ### Blaming Faulty Parties

 Any faulty party can make a ChillDKG session abort by sending a message that deviates from the protocol specification.